kcskw/PayaGateway/PayaGateway/Paya-Exchange-Virtual-Desktop/XML Message Formats and Field Definitions.md

 </RecurringStatusQueryResponseType>
 ```

-The RecurringStatusQueryResponseType element contains the response elements related to a recurring transaction processed by the Sage system.
+The RecurringStatusQueryResponseType element contains the response elements related to a recurring transaction processed by the Paya system.

 |     Element Name                       |  Data Type                           |  Length       |     Required |  Comments                                                                                              |
 |----------------------------------------|--------------------------------------|---------------|--------------|--------------------------------------------------------------------------------------------------------|